caillys/AssignmentsAndFYP/README.md

 # AssignmentsAndFYP
-A compilation of past assignments and Final Year Project program.
+A compilation of past assignments and Final Year Project program by Raja Roza Athirah, a student from Multimedia University, Malaysia.